 A dental licensing board complaint represents a simple and inexpensive means for a patient to seek a remedy from, or retribution against, the dentist.
-In many states, the number of dental licensing board complaints far exceeds the number of civil negligence lawsuits against dentists.
+In many states, the number of dental licensing board complaints far exceeds the number of professional liability (civil negligence) lawsuits against dentists.
 The dental board (or in some states, the Board of Health or other agency) is authorized and/or mandated to investigate all complaints.
 Whether or not a claim arises is determined by the allegations in the patient complaint, rather than by what you believe may or may not have occurred.
-For example, a patient sends you a letter demanding a refund for a denture you made for her.
-Your records show that she never paid for the denture.
+For example, a patient sends you a letter demanding a refund for an implant supported restoration you made for her.
+Your records show that she never paid the balance of related professional fees.
 Therefore, you believe that she cannot demand money or services, since you cannot refund what you were never paid.
 The patient also may claim other damages such as lost wages, pain and suffering.
-Nevertheless, the patient has made a claim as defined by the policy.
+Nevertheless, the patient has made a claim as defined by the professional liability insurance policy.

 While virtually all professional liability policies impose a duty on the insured to report claims, dentists sometimes opt to address minor patient demands on their own, without engaging their professional liability insurer.
-Although dentists may be successful at addressing the patient's concerns and/or demands, consult with your professional liability agent, claim professional, or risk management professional to discuss the matter before proceeding.
+Although dentists may be successful in addressing the patient's concerns and/or demands, consult with your professional liability agent, claim professional, or risk management professional to discuss the matter before proceeding.
 You also may wish to consult with your own attorney on these matters.
-While certain situations are able to be managed effectively by the dentist, others may become more complex and difficult to defend.
-Moreover, failure to report a claim could affect your coverage.
+Employed/associate dentists and those who work as independent contractors should also notify the practice owner, legal department or other individual(s) responsible for the management and reporting of claims for the organization where services were provided.
+Other dentists and/or the business/corporation may also be named in a claim or civil lawsuit.
+While certain situations may be managed effectively by the dentist, others may become more complex and difficult to defend.
+Moreover, failure to report a claim may affect your coverage.
 Your insurance representative will assist you in determining how best to proceed.